 Tibet Group Visa

-This visa is only applicable for travellers who entry from Nepal by air or overland
+This visa is only applicable for travelers who entry from Nepal by air or overland

 Xining is the gateway to the Amdo region of Tibet and the start of the Tibet Railway.
 Most of our Amdo and Kham tours start in Xining.
 The best way to get to Xining is via plane or train.
 There are many flights per day from Beijing and Chengdu to Xining.
 Flights do not have to be booked far in advance; ticket prices typically decrease in the days before the flight.
 Among websites useful for booking domestic Chinese flights are http://www.elong.net, http://www.ctrip.com, and http://www.travelzen.com.